battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 Let's see how parser combinators can be used in an (admittedly simple) context.
 One of our customers runs a fascinating webservice: Using a easy-to-understand URL scheme, you can remotely control a rendering engine that can effectively combines hundreds of different car parts in order to render a photorealistic image of a specific car configuration.
 One task in a recent project was to extract car-configuration-specific data from a webservice URL and I solved it in just a few lines of easily maintainable code using JParsec.

-Our customer's API is confident, so I have to anonymize the URLs.
+Our customer's API is confidential, so I have to anonymize the URLs.

 ## The webservice